-How Does this Command Scan your PC?
+How does this command scan your PC?

-Results of SFC Scan:
+Results of the SFC Scan:

-After the process is finished at 100%, if everything goes well, you would get the following message Windows Resource Protection did not find any integrity violations as shown in the picture below.
+After the process is finished at 100%, if everything goes well, you will receive the following message: ‘Windows Resource Protection did not find any integrity violations,‘ as shown in the picture below.

-If SFC Scan shows the following message Windows Resource Protection found corrupt files and successfully repaired them.
-Details are included in the CBS.Log %WinDir%\Logs\CBS\CBS.log, then you can check the details using the following method described below.
+If the SFC Scan displays the following message: ‘Windows Resource Protection found corrupt files and successfully repaired them.
+Details are included in the CBS.Log %WinDir%\Logs\CBS\CBS.log,’ then you can check the details using the method described below.

 findstr /c:”[SR]” %windir%\Logs\CBS\CBS.log >”%userprofile%\Desktop\sfcdetails.txt

-If you want to skip to repairing the corrupt system components type the following command and hit enter in the command prompt
+If you want to skip to repairing the corrupt system components, type the following command and hit ‘Enter’ in the command prompt:

 Dism /Online /Cleanup-Image /RestoreHealth